roderickjackson-bradley/socket_io_app/work/w08/d1/01-django-urls-views-templates/django-urls-views-templates.md

 > Note: If the property on an object is a method, it is automatically invoked by the template without any arguments and we **do not** put parens after the method name.
 For example, assuming a person object has a getFullName method, it would be used like this `{{ person.getFullName }}` in the template.
 This is another example of how DTL is it's own language and not Python.

-Some of you have probably already clicked the link and are grinning:
+Some of you have probably already clicked the link and are understandably grinning:

 <img src="https://i.imgur.com/Aak87k4.png">

 ## Summary

-You should now have a somewhat boring but completely functional application that renders a hardcoded array of Cat objects in a cats index template.
+You now have a minimal but completely functional application that renders an _index_ page of a hardcoded list of Cat objects.

 You now know pretty much all there is to know about URLs and the overall structure of a Django app.

 However, we've only touched upon the basics of views and DTL templating.

-We're going to get our first look at Models in the next lesson and use one to replace the current `Cat` class so that we can save cats in the database!
+We're going to get our first look at Models in the next lesson where we will use one to replace the current `Cat` class so that we can save cats in the database!

-Although the next lesson builds upon this one, it's okay if your code is not 100% because starter code will be provided.
+## Lab

-The lab for this lesson is repeating what we've done, except you'll call the project something else and collect Finches, or whatever.
+The lab for this lesson is repeating everything we just did, except you'll collect something else like Finches and call the project something like Finch Collector, or whatever.

+The final version of your Finch Collector project will be a deliverable.

+Because it will be fairly comprehensive, you should **create it outside of the class repo** so that you can add it to your personal GitHub.

 ## References